 From New York City straight to Berlin.
 For five years, Wowsville peddled the finest rock'n'roll records from the premises of a former chocolate shop in the East Village.
 Since 2006, Wowsville has been the meeting place for fans of rock and rockabilly in Kreuzberg.
 Over a coffee or a drink you can talk about the latest records and gigs.
+The bar is open until the early morning.
 And there's free WiFi too!

 Where: Ohlauer Straße 33, Kreuzberg